-- use) shall be improved to not less than the current standards set forth in Subtitle 23: Road and Sidewalks, of the County Code, except that streetside trees are not required (within the street right-of-way); and - iv.
+- Private streets which are interior to the subdivision (and are not dedicated to public use) shall be improved to not less than the current standards set forth in Subtitle 23: Road and Sidewalks, of the County Code, except that streetside trees are not required (within the street right-of-way); and - iv.
 Private streets shall be conveyed to a property owners' or homeowners' association that shall hold the land in common ownership, shall be responsible for maintaining the streets, and shall be created under recorded land agreements (covenants). - d.
-In the Transit-Oriented/Activity Center base and planned development zones, private alleys may be, provided if:79 - i.
-They comply with the County's Specifications and Standards for Roadways and Bridges; - ii.
-They connect at each end to a street; - iii.
-The pavement width of an alley provides safe, efficient, vehicular access to individual lots; and - iv.
+In the Transit-Oriented/Activity Center base and planned development zones, private alleys may be, provided if: - They comply with the County's Specifications and Standards for Roadways and Bridges; - They connect at each end to a street; - The pavement width of an alley provides safe, efficient, vehicular access to individual lots; and - iv.
 The alleys provide vehicular access only to lots with frontage on a public street. - e.
-Within any nonresidential development, as defined in Subtitle 27: Zoning Ordinance, a subdivision with a private right-of-way or easement may be approved, provided:80
+Within any nonresidential development, as defined in Subtitle 27: Zoning Ordinance, a subdivision with a private right-of-way or easement may be approved, provided: - The right-of-way or easement shall have a minimum right-of-way width of 22 feet connecting the lots to a public street;

-- i.
-The right-of-way or easement shall have a minimum right-of-way width of 22 feet connecting the lots to a public street; - ii.
-The right-of-way or easement shall be: - (A) Adequate to serve the extent of the development proposed; - (B) Consistent with the requirements in Sec.
-27-5.108, Vehicular Access and Circulation, of Subtitle 27: Zoning Ordinance; and - (C) Not result in any adverse impact on the access and use of other lots or parcels within the integrated shopping center. - iii.
-The development shall comply with all other applicable requirements of these Regulations; and - iv.
-Approval of a right-of-way or easement in accordance with this Subsection shall be deemed the creation of a driveway, in accordance with Sec.
-27-5.108.B, Vehicular Accessway Classifications, in Subtitle 27: Zoning Ordinance. - f.
+- The right-of-way or easement shall be: ii. - (A) Adequate to serve the extent of the development proposed; - (B) Consistent with the requirements in Sec.
+27-6.108.
+Vehicular Access and Circulation. of Subtitle 27: Zoning Ordinance; and - (C) Not result in any adverse impact on the access and use of other lots or parcels within the integrated shopping center. - The development shall comply with all other applicable requirements of these Regulations; and - Approval of a right-of-way or easement in accordance with this Subsection shall be deemed the creation of a driveway, in accordance with Sec.
+27-6.108.B, Vehicular Accessway Classifications, in Subtitle 27: Zoning Ordinance. - f.
 Where direct vehicular access to an individual lot fronting on a public street should be denied due to a potentially hazardous or dangerous traffic situation, a private easement may be approved in accordance with the driveway standards in Sec.
-27-5.108.D of Subtitle 27: Zoning Ordinance, in order to provide shall be consistent with the vehicular access and circulation requirements in the rewritten Zoning Ordinance.
+27-6.108.D of Subtitle 27: Zoning Ordinance, in order to provide vehicular access, when deemed appropriate by the Planning Board. - Upon petition of the owner of an existing lot having its sole frontage on, or its only direct vehicular access to, a private right-of-way or easement that cannot be approved in accordance with Sec.
+24-3.204.B.1 above, and upon the recommendation of the County Executive, the County Council, by resolution, may approve the issuance of a building permit for any building or other structure on such lot on finding that the private right-of-way or easement is adequate to serve the lot and its proposed development, provided: